TKDKid1000/excel-tui/README.md

 - [ ] Scrolling of the table
 - [ ] Make it an actual CLI
 - [ ] Application of functions and operations along a range of cells (ie. `A1:B2+3`)
-- [ ] Cache the application's function rendering state and only update it when cells change
+- [x] Cache the application's function rendering state and only update it when cells change
 - [ ] Undo and redo
 - [ ] Mouse support
+- [ ] Multi-sheet spreadsheets and XLSX support
 - [ ] A dozen other things

 ## Specifications